jehadabuawwad/conduit/README.md

 ## React based App

-### An Application developed using React and styled with Bootsrap also with state managment library called Redux

-### Its For rendering posts retrived from Backend API and filter it using Tag selection, powerful protected application for simple use.
+### TypeScript-Redux-React Training :An Application developed using React and styled with Bootstrap also with state management library called Redux ,Its For rendering posts retrieved from BackEnd API and filter it using Tag selection, powerful protected application for simple use.
 ---

 ## Tools Used